*The entirety of this work is protected by copyright (see Copyright information section).

 Bluesky oral tradition as conveyed by Nancy “Nannie” Adkins as conveyed to son Rick Lear, member of the Sons of the American Revolution.
-Permission for Dorene Soiret to post granted by Rick Lear:
+Permission for Dorene Soiret to post granted by her cousin Rick Lear:

-“The Story of Little Berry and Charity Adkins, as related to my mother, as a small child.
+“The Story of Littleberry and Charity Adkins, as related to my mother, as a small child.
 Nancy ‘Nannie’ Adkins was born August 30, 1845 in Wayne County, WV.
 The daughter of Owen Adkins and Nary Jane Damron of Wayne County, Virginia.
 She married Jesse Queen in Boyd County, Kentucky on April 20, 1862.
 Following Jesse’s death in 1926, we find her living in 1930 with her son, James A Queen [in the house of her son] and his new wife, Nancy Melissa Duty.
 They married on February 12, 1905.
 Nannie Adkins Queen died February 18, 1936 in Cabell County, West Virginia.

-“Nannie was the mother of my Grandfather James A Queen 1865-1951.
+“Nannie was the mother of my Grandfather James A. Queen 1865-1951.
 Aunt Edith told me ‘Granny Nannie’ smoked a pipe and chewed tobacco.
 Aunt Edie’s job, as the youngest child, was to sweep the floors [dirt] and clean the fireplace hearth.
 Grannie Nan would spit ’baccer juice’ onto to the hearth.
 Aunt Edie said, “I’d get so mad,” but Mommy would say, “she’s old and we love her.”

 “Nannie Adkins Queen, ‘Granny Nan’ was the provider of many stories about the Adkins’ family.
-She related to my Mother, Nila Mae Queen 1924-2015 and her sister, Nola Edith Queen 1928-2017, of how her mother would make the girls wear long sleeved dresses and bonnets, because the sun would turn them dark.
+She related to my Mother, Nila Mae Queen 1924-2015 and her sister, Nola Edith Queen 1928-2017, of how her mother would make the girls wear long-sleeved dresses and bonnets, because the sun would turn them dark.
 Of the Littleberry story, she told her grandchildren about how her Great-grandfather Littleberry and his sister Charity, came to be with the family.

 “’One day, after a trip, Parker Adkins returned home and had two small children with him.
-Both had Black hair and dark eyes and were very young.
+Both had black hair and dark eyes and were very young.
 The story goes on that their mother had died and she was a Shawnee Princess by the name of Blue Sky.
 Blue Sky was the daughter of the Legendary Chief Cornstalk, that was the Indian leader at the Battle of Pt Pleasant.
 The white men killed him and his son at a Fort.’”

 July 7, 2020

-More documentation regarding Bluesky’s being the daughter or Chief Cornstalk, contained in the book “The Heritage of Cabell County, West Virginia,” Vol. I, compiled by the KYOWVA Genealogical Society, ordered by proclamation of the County Commission of Cabell County, first printing published in 1996.
+More documentation regarding Bluesky’s being the daughter of Chief Cornstalk, contained in the book “The Heritage of Cabell County, West Virginia,” Vol. I, compiled by the KYOWVA Genealogical Society, ordered by proclamation of the County Commission of Cabell County, first printing published in 1996.